 Pressure gauges are simple, cheap devices with local displays that show the pressure at a certain point in your process.
-But most mechanical gauges don’t communicate with your process controller.
-They serve as indicators only.
+This is one of the oldest forms of pressure measurement and it is still very common.

-However, Emerson has in its portfolio the Rosemount Wireless Pressure Gauge.
+Emerson has in its portfolio the Rosemount Wireless Pressure Gauge, also called a digital pressure gauge.
 It has the same design as a mechanical gauge, but it offers you the option of communication through wirelessHART.
 With the HART communication, you can monitor your process value and diagnose problems in your device or your process.

 These articles will teach you more about this topic:

 Absolute, gauge, and differential pressure: An explanation of all three subjects and what devices you need to measure them.

 What is static pressure measurement?: A WishIKnew on the topic, breaking it down with a simple explanation and how-to.

 What is differential pressure measurement?: A WishIknew on how differential pressure measurement works.